SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2006-06-20-first-beginings.markdown

 > >
 > > Also for most area’s that include programming, unless you’ve done something similar then the rough timescales for learning this stuff is about 4 years! ( Digipen www. **digipen**.edu, specialise in Computer games programming courses, suggest this very strongly, possibly longer depending on your programming level)
 > >
-> > P.S – understand where the ideal may sound grand the reality is that it is a very hard road, tight deadlines always looming and in a lot of cases the money is not great.&nbsp; You really need to be in the game if you love the creation of something for people to get there teeth into and enjoy themselves.
+> > P.S – understand where the ideal may sound grand the reality is that it is a very hard road, tight deadlines always looming and in a lot of cases the money is not great.
+You really need to be in the game if you love the creation of something for people to get there teeth into and enjoy themselves.

 Me, i’m in for the fun of it and what I learn along the way, i ai’nt going to be writing the next version of doom any time soon.